lijichang/COMP9102-2022-CourseProject/README.md

 This is an implementation on Python 3.8  to analyze the performance differences among various algorithms involved in dimensionality reduction (DR), namely t-SNE, UMAP, PaCMAP and h-NNE.

-This code is submitted as a course project of the PHD course COMP9102-2022.
+This code is submitted as a course project of the PHD course COMP9102-2022 at HKUCS.

 ## Installation